khinmyothantmaw/PkgKSTest/README.md

 ### Interpretation

 - **Reject null hypothesis** if p-value < 0.05
-  > The two samples are likely drawn from different distributions.
+  > The two samples come from different distributions.

 - **Fail to reject null hypothesis** if p-value ≥ 0.05
-  > The two samples are likely drawn from the same distribution.
+  > The two samples come from the same distribution.

 ### 5. Plot ECDFs